opencv/opencv/platforms/nuget/README.md

 # Building the NuGet package for OpenCV

-This is a test repository for an unlisted OpenCV Nuget package.
+This repository helps generate the OpenCV Nuget package.

 ## Pre-requisites
 - CMake